 Photos by Dimitris Polymenopoulos.

 Sound studio improvised on the top floor of Synergy-o Art Complex, in the spirit of can do.

 Another day, another deadline.
 Serbian and Greek recordings made over the last couple of weeks, blended into a thirty minutes sound collage for Beton 7 Art Radio.
 Taxi arrived just in time.

 This is a trailer for a ten minutes video.
 The film was made during three months summer art residency, at PRIM Montreal, with support from CCA Glasgow and CALQ Quebec.
 It is distributed by Videographe, Canada.

 I was invited to attend the Berlinale Talents campus, as one of few sound designers and composers from around the world.
-Apart from masterclasses with top sound designers and dialogue editors, we enjoyed a Dolby Atmos workshop and a spatial sound presentation (that may reach the cinemas in the distant future).
+Apart from masterclasses with top sound designers, we enjoyed a Dolby Atmos workshop and a spatial sound presentation (that may reach the cinemas in the distant future).
 Below photo from one of the events.